EYBlockchain/nightfall_3/nightfall-client/README.md

 # nightfall-client

-This code generates a containerised application that can be used to interact with Nightfall_3 via http endpoints.
+This code generates a containerised application that can be used to interact with Polygon Nightfall via http endpoints.

 It has a docker-compose.yml file that will run nightfall-client up with local file system bindings as well as a number of supporting services.
 This is useful for development work (you can change